informedica/GenPRES/README.md

 Some specifics:

-- An opt-in strategy is used in the `.gitignore` file, i.e. you have to specifically define what should be included instead of the otherway around.
+- An opt-in strategy is used in the `.gitignore` file, i.e. you have to specifically define what should be included instead or the other way around.
 - commits are tagged with
     - chore: something that needs to be done
     - feat: a new feature